saweber/serverless-inventory-management/README.md

 - Authentication / Authorization - complicated topics on their own that require significant thought and time.
 - Automated testing - extremely important, but there is no significant business logic to test at this time, and integration and e2e tests are going to take a significant amount of time.
+- Schema refactoring - I would do some subentities, like location on a warehouse, to clearly group correlated fields.

 ## Shortcomings and Limitations